CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 9. Optionally set a CPU usage limit for the NetQ Agent.
 Click **Enable** and drag the dot to the desired limit.

-    Refer to this {{<kb_link url="knowledge-base/Configuration-and-Usage/Cumulus-NetQ/NetQ-Agent-CPU-Utilization-on-Cumulus-Linux-Switches/" text="Knowledge Base article">}} for information about this feature.
+    Refer to this [Knowledge Base article]({{<ref "/knowledge-base/Configuration-and-Usage/Cumulus-NetQ/NetQ-Agent-CPU-Utilization-on-Cumulus-Linux-Switches" >}}) for information about this feature.

 10. Click **Add** to complete the configuration or **Close** to discard the configuration.